 c) Our Contract with you – Our contract with you is subject to English Law and jurisdiction.
 If you have any complaints about any of the operators we will assist you in resolving them.
 If it cannot be corrected by informing the appropriate representative at the time we ask you that you advise us not later than 14 days after the completion of your holiday.

 d) Payment – If you are booking with less than 10 weeks to go before your departure date, you must pay the full amount at the time of booking.
 If you book earlier and send a deposit, then we must receive full payment at least 10 weeks before your departure.
 If you do not pay in time, your holiday may be cancelled and cancellation charges will be due.
-Payments of balances by credit/charge card may be subject to surcharge to cover the cost of the card issuer fees.
-At time of publication, these were Visa and Mastercard 2% – American Express 3%, balance payments by cheque or bankers draft attract no such supplementary charge.
+Payments by business credit card may be subject to a surcharge to cover the costs of the card issuer fees.
+Balance payments by cheque, debit card or bankers draft attract no such supplementary charge.
 Please note no reminders for payment of balances with be sent.

 e) Changes by you – If you wish to change any part of your booking, please let us know as soon as possible.
 If it is possible to make the change there will be an amendment fee of £25 per person plus resulting costs.
 Changing dates or the numbers travelling are major changes which may incur a higher fee.